ivannz/cplxmodule/README.md

 # CplxModule

-A lightweight extension for `torch.nn` that adds layers and activations, which respect algebraic operations over the field of complex numbers, and implements real- and complex-valued Variational Dropout methods for weight sparsification.
+A lightweight extension for `torch.nn` that adds layers and activations, which respect algebraic operations over the *field of complex numbers*, and implements *real- and complex-valued Variational Dropout* methods for weight sparsification.

 ## Documentation

-Please refer to README files located in `cplxmodule.nn`, `cplxmodule.nn.relevance`, and `cplxmodule.nn.masked` for a high-level description of the implementation, functionality and useful code patterns.
+Please refer to README files located in [cplxmodule.nn](./cplxmodule/nn), [cplxmodule.nn.relevance](./cplxmodule/nn/relevance), and [cplxmodule.nn.masked](./cplxmodule/nn/masked) for a high-level description of the implementation, functionality and useful code patterns.

 ## Implementation